AndrewOneal/WeatherApp_ASE456/documentation/Andrey-Owen/UserStories/LocationStory.md

 #### *Story 1: Outdoor Adventure*

-As an outdoor enthusiast, I want to swiftly access real-time weather data for my current location to plan outdoor activities.
+* **User Story:** As an android user, I want to swiftly access real-time weather data for my current location to plan outdoor activities.
+  * This allows me to be able to use my phone to plan my activities without the need to use the app on the web

 ##### Scenario:
 1. **Objective**: Check weather details before heading outdoors.
 2. **Action**: